DEFRA/defra-ai-sdlc/pages/feature-development/product-requirements.md

 A detailed feature description should be a *very* detailed account of the feature you want to implement, with as much detail as possible.
 It's better to err on the side of being very verbose and clear about what you want; the later processes will refine the detail into actionable requirements.

-Ideally, this description should take the form of a markdown document, and could look something like this:
+Write this description as a markdown document, and it could look something like this:

 ```
 I'm writing a governance checklist app for Defra governance project tracking.
 Here are the features of the app: